 College Savings Options

 Typically when selecting an investment vehicle to use for college savings, a major consideration would be the tax provisions for each option.
-There are 3 categories of college savings options: Taxable Investments, Investments with special provisions for paying for higher education, and options created specifically for education that have the most favorable tax treatment.
+There are three categories of college savings options: taxable investments, investments with special provisions for paying for higher education, and options created specifically for education that have the most favorable tax treatment.
 Within these three categories, Coverdell accounts and 529 Plans are the most advantageous to use for saving for education.

 For a comprehensive comparison of savings vehicles, please download the College Savings Options Chart